Introducing our newest research recruit - The Lily Foundation

 A lady standing on a balcony with colonnades, with a town and mountain scenery in the background

 Meet Jamie – the latest Lily-funded researcher to join our team working to better understand the complexities of mitochondrial disease.
-The work she’s about to embark on, as part of our new Precision Diagnostics Project, will be vitally important in securing a genetic diagnosis for patients.
+The work she’s about to embark on, as part of our new Precision Diagnostics Project, will be vitally important in securing a genetic diagnosis of mitochondrial disease for patients.

 Following in the footsteps of our previous Lily-funded researcher, Yasmin, PhD student Jamie has been working at the Wellcome Centre for Mitochondrial Research at Newcastle University since October with Professor Rob Taylor, Dr Charlotte Alston and Dr Monika Oláhová.
 She’s been busy getting accustomed to the lab, meeting new colleagues and learning new skills and techniques that will enable her to hit the ground running as soon as the project starts to deliver the data that requires her input.